If you would like to participate with your class or homeschool group, please click on the button below.

 When should I mail the packets?

-It is best to prepare and mail the packets as soon as possible after you receive your assigned group information, so there is enough time for them to reach their destination.
+If you are using snail mail, it is best to prepare and mail the packets as soon as possible after you receive your assigned group information, so there is enough time for them to reach their destination.
+For digital items there is more time.

-What should I do after I mail the packets?
+What should I do after I send the packets?

 You just get to sit and wait!
-In a few weeks, you should receive the packets from your assigned groups.
+Within some time, you should receive the packets from your assigned groups.

 Can I keep communicating with my assigned groups?